AMADE128/Game-Pillar/index.md

 Jet Set Radio: Manga-like visual style
 ![](https://github.com/AMADE128/Game-Pillar/blob/gh-pages/images/Jet_Set_Radio_Evo_Concept_12_17_17.jpg)

-Fight Night: Innovative punch controls
+Fight Night: When the game was launched, innovative punch controls
 ![](https://github.com/AMADE128/Game-Pillar/blob/gh-pages/images/unnamed.png)

 Dead Space: Monster dismemberment
 ![](https://github.com/AMADE128/Game-Pillar/blob/gh-pages/images/dismemberment.jpg)

 Example: in Gears of War 2, they used Accessibility as a game pillar.
 Players will take it as “less difficult”, so it would be an error to put that word as a USP (and they did not).